natedogg2020/Basic_Map_Reduce/README.md

-Add your project details as mentioned in Section Deliverables .# Basic_Map_Reduce
+Add your project details as mentioned in Section Deliverables.